 A big research challenge is that sub- and low-arctic ptarmigan populations are embedded in complex food webs with many food sources, several herbivore competitors (e.g. reindeer and rodents) and three different guilds of predators; generalist (e.g. red fox and corvids), rodent specialists (e.g. stoat and least weasel) ptarmigan specialists (gyrfalcon and golden eagle).
 Predation rates on eggs and chicks can be temporally very high and to variable extent linked to rodent population cycles.
 Climate may act both directly on ptarmigan as well as indirectly through their interactions with other species in the food web.

 Ptarmigans are the most popular small game species in Varanger.
 Willow ptarmigan hunting is predominantly conducted by using pointing dogs, while this means of hunting does not work for the rock ptarmigan.
-Due to the substantial population declines are both species now red-listed as “near threatened” in Norway and Sweden.
+Due to the substantial population declines, both species are now red-listed as “near threatened” in Norway and Sweden.
 However, hunting is still allowed with restrictive bag limits.

 Expected climate impact